 If we ground pigs’ hooves into a powder, a dog wouldn’t eat it and thus it loses its status as food.
 When the powder is reconstituted to be used as a binding agent, is this a new product divorced from its original state and therefore kosher?
 Or since it’s now reconstituted as a food, it regains its former status as non-kosher- pig product.
 Depending on which opinion the authority follows one can, in theory, have a case where the use of gelatine would be okay.

 Whiskey matured in sherry casks.
 Whiskey is produced from grain which is left to mature in casks for many years.
 Most casks are from bourbon casks, however, there is a number of companies that use sherry casks.
 Sherry is derived from grapes and thus falls into the problem of non-kosher wine.
 (Something we will discuss in another article)

 As we see in just two examples there can be many differences of opinion.
 Most Jews traditionally follow their local kashrut authority, or kashrut authorities endorsed by that local authority.
-Today, we have internationally recognised authorities, for example, the OU in America, Beth Din South Africa or the Chief Rabbinate of Israel.
+Today, we have internationally recognized authorities, for example, the OU in America, Beth Din South Africa, or the Chief Rabbinate of Israel.

 Too Many Hechsherim